 With friends and family, don’t just talk about the beautiful hotel you stayed in, tell them about its sustainability practices that were the reason you chose it.

-In any case, make your voice heard, and there will be ripples – even if you don’t see them.
+In any case, make your voice heard, and there will be ripples in the travel industry and beyond – even if you don’t see them.

 Did you learn something new from this sustainable travel guide?
 Let me know in the comments below!
 And if you have any questions, I’ll do my best to help.